kostindevelop/Localization/README.md

     *Return example:* "en".
 - `LocalizationManager.defaultLanguage` returns the default language.
-- To getfull language names in the language currently installed use `LocalizationManager.displayNames`.
+- To get full language names in the language currently installed use `LocalizationManager.displayNames`.

     *Return example (English language selected):* ["English", "Ukrainian"].
 - To find out if a specific language is installed, use the method `LocalizationManager.isSelected(index: Int)`.